osohq/oso/docs/getting-started/quickstart.rst

 can learn more about how to add oso to your application :doc:`here
 </getting-started/application/index>`.

-The third file is the oso policy file, ``expenses.polar`` is currently empty.
+The third file is the oso policy file, ``expenses.polar``, and is currently empty.

 .. admonition:: Try it!
     :class: tip try-it